-Dropping the voltage 10% reduces the light about t stop while changing the color about CCO5Y+CCO2M.
+Dropping the voltage 10% reduces the light about 1/2 stop while changing the color about CC05Y+CC02M.

 POLARIZERS - Two polarizers, one rotatable, is a cute way to adjust exposure.
 But sheet polarizers get hot and have short lives in the optical printer.
 Only very expensive ones can maintain color neutrality over a 10 stop adjustment range, and it is sad to fry them.